 FDA responses to questions regarding the practice of performing audits in clinical investigations.
-Click here to access the full library of FDA responses to GCP questions regarding electronic processes in clinical investigations.

 Are sponsors required to conduct a 21 Part 11 Assessment and/or on site audit when a laboratory is CLIA certified?